 PolicyPak and MDM walk before you run

 Hi.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 This video is called the Walk Before You Run With MDM video.What we’re going to do here is do a little pregame test to make sure the stuff you have is going to work great when you do this “for realsies” on your MDM server.
 What am I talking about?

 Well, the thing is that if you try to run right away by trying to get the “PolicyPak Client-Side Extension” installed through your MDM service, trying to get your “License” file installed through your MDM service and get some “PolicyPak-XML-Examples” through your MDM service, it’s actually kind of hard to know if something is broken with the MDM service or through the transmission or our licensing file or the examples.